 Try a breathing exercise.

-"If I'm in the midst of a super-busy patch in my life, sometimes when I lay down to go to sleep my heart starts beating out of my chest so hard I feel like it might explode right out of there.
+"If I'm in the midst of a super-busy patch in my life, sometimes when I lay down to go to sleep, my heart starts beating out of my chest so hard I feel like it might explode right out of there.
 (Dramatic, I know.)
-During these moments, I try this breathing technique: Inhale for eight, hold for eight, exhale for eight.
+During these moments, I try this breathing technique: Inhale for eight, hold for eight, and exhale for eight.
 This slows my breathing down to mimic the breathing pattern of sleep, and within a few minutes, it calms me right down." — Delilah

 Set the scene.